Code-Institute-Submissions/trigg4tables/README.md

 ![IMAGE ALT TEXT](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/header.png)

-**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** a times tables practice website aimed at older children.
+**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** is a times tables practice website aimed at older children.

 *Developed for Code Institute Milestone 2: Interactive Frontend Developement.*

 ## UX

-Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework to learn each night.
-The website allows children to select the times tables they want to practice.
-Trigg the cat, guides them through the practice presenting sums, confirming answers and helping out when needed.
-Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via text, snapchat, WhatsApp etc. The report acts as confirmation that homework has been completed and highlights sums a child struggled with.
+Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework.
+The website allows children to select what they want to practice.
+Trigg the cat then guides them presenting sums, confirming answers and helping out when needed.
+Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via text, snapchat, WhatsApp etc. The report acts as confirmation that homework has been completed and highlights any sum the child struggled with.
 Trigg 4 Tables has been designed to address some of the limitations of similar websites and apps:

 1. **Target Age** Graphics designed to appeal to an older child.